terroo/terroo.github.io/_posts/2022-01-10-the-7-best-cpp-frameworks-for-creating-graphical-interfaces.md

 ![{{ page.title }}]({{ page.image }} '{{ page.description }}')

-The most recommended [programming language](https://terminalroot.com/hello-world-in-25-programming-languages-proposal-docs-and-links/) for creating Graphical Interfaces , better known as [GUI](https://terminalroot.com/tags#gui), is [C++](https://terminalroot.com/tags#cpp), in addition to [Games] Development( https://terminalroot.com/tags#games), embedded systems and among several other forms of use that can be consulted [here](https://terminalroot.com/2021/03/lista-de- some-famous-software-written-in-cpp.html).
+The most recommended [programming language](https://terminalroot.com/hello-world-in-25-programming-languages-proposal-docs-and-links/) for creating Graphical Interfaces , better known as [GUI](https://terminalroot.com/tags#gui), is [C++](https://terminalroot.com/tags#cpp), in addition to [Games Development](https://terminalroot.com/tags#games), embedded systems and among several other forms of use that can be consulted [here](https://terminalroot.com/list-of-some-famous-software-written-in-cpp/).

-In this article, we are going to get to know the 7 most used and recommended C++ libraries for creating graphical interfaces.
+In this article, we are going to get to know the **7 most used and recommended C++ libraries for creating graphical interfaces**.
 Each one with its specification and recommendation.

 <!-- SQUARE - GAMES ROOT -->